Highest unclimbed mountain

-An unclimbed mountain is a mountain peak that has yet to be climbed to the top.
+An unclimbed mountain is a mountain peak that has not been climbed to the top.
 Determining which unclimbed peak is highest is often a matter of controversy.
 In some parts of the world, surveying and mapping are still unreliable.
 There are no comprehensive records of the routes of explorers, mountaineers, and local inhabitants.
 In some cases, even modern ascents by larger parties have been poorly documented and, with no universally recognized listing, the best that can be achieved in determining the world's highest unclimbed peaks is somewhat speculative.
-Most sources indicate that Gangkhar Puensum (7570 m) on the Bhutan–China border is the tallest mountain in the world that has yet to be fully summited.
+Most sources indicate that Gangkhar Puensum (7570 m) on the Bhutan-Tibet border is the tallest mountain in the world that has not been fully summited.
 Gangkhar Puensum has been off limits to climbers since 1994 when Bhutan prohibited all mountaineering above 6000 m due to spiritual/religious beliefs.

-Unclimbed mountains are sometimes referred to as "virgin peaks."
-Many virgin peaks exist because the mountain is unreachable, due to either geographic isolation or political instability.
-Some mountains remain off limits due to religious beliefs of a country or region that hold such mountains as sacred and should remain inviolate.
-Additionally, since the endeavor to scale taller mountains of the world is usually a major undertaking, lesser peaks, while still very formidable, simply get less attention than the taller ones, and instead these taller peaks are summited by parties following a new route or perhaps during the winter when conditions are generally more treacherous.
+Unclimbed mountains are sometimes referred to as virgin peaks.
+Many virgin peaks exist because no one has had access to that mountain due to its geographic isolation or political instability.
+Some are off limits due to religious beliefs in that country or region which hold that a certain mountain is sacred and should remain inviolate.
+Of those, Mount Kailash, a mountain in the Ngari Prefecture, Tibet Autonomous Region of China, with an altitude of 6638 m, is one of the most prominent.
+It lies in the Kailash Range (Gangdisê Mountains) of the Transhimalaya, in the western part of the Tibetan Plateau.
+Mount Kailash is considered sacred in four religions: Hinduism, Buddhism, Jainism and Bon.
+Because of its status as a sacred mountain there are annual pilgrimages to see it, but any climbing activities on it are forbidden.

+Additionally, since climbing tall mountains is usually a major undertaking and climbers are attracted to climbing the tallest ones, lower peaks (even if they are very formidable) simply get less attention, and instead the taller peaks are summited again, by parties following a new route, or perhaps during the winter when conditions are generally more treacherous.

 Challenges in definition

 Definition of a mountain

-Many mountains, in addition to their highest point or peak, will also have subsidiary subpeaks.
-Generally, the topographic prominence of a peak or subpeak, as well as the general topography, all come into consideration when determining whether such apexes are considered to be independent peaks or subpeaks.
-Although objective criteria have been proposed for distinguishing peaks from subpeaks, there is no widely agreed standard.
+Many mountains, in addition to their highest point or peak, also have subpeaks.
+There is no universally accepted way of deciding when a subpeak is distinct enough to be classified as a mountain in its own right; therefore, any list of the world's mountains is subject to dispute.
+The topographic prominence of each apex and the general topography of the area both come into consideration when determining their status.
+Although objective criteria have been proposed, there is no widely agreed standard.
 In 1994, the International Climbing and Mountaineering Federation classified 82 mountain peaks in the Alps whose summits were at least 4000 m above sea level and with at least 30 m of topographic prominence over any adjacent mountain pass or col, as a distinct peak.